SansGuidon/bookmarks/README.md

 * [Edward Dickson](https://github.com/Kickball/awesome-selfhosted) - [Kickball/awesome-selfhosted] : list of Free Software network services and web applications which can be hosted locally
 * [Just Delete Me](http://backgroundchecks.org/justdeleteme/) - a directory of direct links to delete your account from web services
 * [Just Delete Me](http://backgroundchecks.org/justdeleteme/fake-identity-generator/) - Fake identity generator
+* [Tails](https://tails.boum.org/index.en.html) - Tails is a live system that aims to preserve your privacy and anonymity
+* [ProtonMail](https://protonmail.com/) - an friendly secure email service with built-in e2e encryption and state of the art security features.
+Based in Switzerland

 # Productivity
 * [Medium](https://medium.com/swlh/the-30-second-habit-with-a-lifelong-impact-2c3f948ead98) - The 30 second habit with a lifelong impact